xapian/xapian-docsprint/concepts/indexing/databases.rst

 perhaps some short-term usage.
-However it is inefficient, and does not support all of Xapian's features (such as spelling correction, synonyms or replication), so for production systems it is often better to use an on-disk database such as *Chert*, with the files stored in a RAM disk.
+However it is inefficient, and does not support all of Xapian's features (such as spelling correction, synonyms or replication), so for production systems it is often better to use an on-disk database such as *Glass*, with the files stored in a RAM disk.

 Remote databases and replication
 --------------------------------